-The personal plan will cost you $144 annually.
+The Personal plan will cost you $144 annually.
 You can waive off the domain registration fee for the first year.
 After the first year, you’ll have to renew your domain name for $14.99 per year.
-That means even if you opt for the cheapest plan, then it will cost around $159 per year for building a site on Squarespace.
+That means, even if you opt for the cheapest plan, then it will cost around $159 per year to build a site on Squarespace.

 Cost – Squarespace vs. WordPress

 When it comes to pricing, WordPress is the clear winner.
-Starting a website not only is cheaper on WordPress, but it also comes with all the set of features you’ll need to build and grow your website.
-By leveraging the extensive collection of free plugins in the repository, you can easily enhance the functionalities of WordPress.
+Starting a website is not only cheaper on WordPress, but it also comes with all the features you’ll ever need to build and grow your website.
+By leveraging the extensive collection of free plugins in the repository, you can easily enhance the functionalities of your WordPress site.

 Conversely, with Squarespace, the cheapest plan only offers basic features like website metrics.
-You’re not even allowed to integrate a third-party script into Squarespace.
-In case you need advanced functionalities, then you’ll have to upgrade to one of their expensive plans.
+You’re not even allowed to integrate a third-party scripts into Squarespace.
+In case you need advanced functionalities, then you’ll have to upgrade to one of their more expensive plans.

 Let’s compare the features of both WordPress and Squarespace.

-WordPress is a fully fledged website builder that enables you to build any type of websites easily.
+WordPress is a fully-fledged website builder that enables you to build any type of website easily.
 Out of the box, WordPress comes with all the necessary features to build your website.
 It’s also shipped with a free responsive WordPress theme, which looks great on all devices and modern browsers.
 To change the appearance of your website, all you have to do is find the right WordPress theme from the free WordPress directory and install it.